Walwode/silverlime/README.md

 ### 433MHz
 Uncomment RcHandler::loop(); in the general loop() function to enable record of 433MHz signals.
 The record values are printed to the serial monitor.

+## Information
+The Echo Dot must be on power to understand the fauxmoESP devices as lamps.
+Else they will be only recognized as "Phillips Electronis" and can't be switched on/off.